HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 travel from one school to
 the other.”
 Romanos explained
-how the number of stu-
+how the number of students selected depends on the correlation between availability and number of applicants.
-dents selected depends
-on the correlation be-
-tween availability and
-number of applicants.
 “This time for the
 middle school we had a
 lot accepted because
-we’re expanding,” Roma-
-nos said.
-“It’s easier to
-get into the school, in a
-sense for kinder because
-we’re looking a three
+we’re expanding,” Romanos said.
+“It’s easier to get into the school, in a sense for kinder because we’re looking a three